Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Learning Procedure

-\textbf{Curriculum Learning.} We use Curriculum Learning to facilitate training.
-Alg.\,\ref{alg_curl} is our proposed training framework, which first constructs an easy environment $E'$ and trains a (near-)optimal policy $\pi_s$ of it.
+\textbf{Curriculum Learning.} We use Curriculum Learning to facilitate training. \Cref{alg_curl} is our proposed training framework, which first constructs an easy environment $E'$ and trains a (near-)optimal policy $\pi_s$ of it. \newrebut{The design of $E'$ is problem-dependent.
+For the problems described in this paper (BCP, OKD, and ADW) as well as any similar problems (online load balancing, online set cover, etc.), we can use $n$, the sequence length of online decision-making, to represent the difficulty.
+For these problems, we construct $E'$ to be the environment with $n$ smaller than that of $E$.
+For other problems, we first find the hyperparameters controlling the difficulty of the problem, e.g., the sequence length, the action space size, the number of interaction steps, then reduce these hyperparameters to construct a smaller scale and simpler problem.}

 In the target environment $E$, we either use $\pi_s$ to sample data while training a new policy from scratch, or simply continue training $\pi_s$.
-To be specific and provide clarity for the results in Sec.\,\ref{sec_exp}, we name a few training modes (without regularization) here, and the rest are in Tab.\,\ref{tab_training_scheme}.
+To be specific and provide clarity for the results in \Cref{sec_exp}, we name a few training modes (without regularization) here, and the rest are in \Cref{tab_training_scheme} in \Cref{sec_full_exp}.